 The training featured plenary and group sessions, with discussions focused on AfCFTA and inclusive digital technology, women and youth financial and economic inclusion, the impact of AfCFTA on the rights of girls and young women, region-specific opportunities for youth and women in AfCFTA implementation, and training on advocacy.
 Various youth presented on these thematic areas, with participants enriching the discussions through questions and comments.

 Additionally, a group session was held, divided into three thematic areas: promoting women and youth financial and economic inclusion, accelerating AfCFTA implementation through inclusive digital technology, and the impact of AfCFTA on girls and young women.
 The group discussions were followed by a plenary session where the findings of each group were presented.
 The report summarizes the key messages from presentations, including recommendations on AfCFTA implementation submitted by youth at the 39th GIMAC pre-summit meeting and subsequently to the AU Heads of State and Government during the 36th AU Summit.
 The training provided valuable insights and knowledge to young people, equipping them to advocate for their inclusion and contribute strategically to AfCFTA implementation.

-Issues Highlighted by the Speakers of the Opening Session of the Advocacy Training
+2.1 Issues Highlighted by the Speakers of the Opening Session

 The 9th GIMAC Youth Advocacy Training forum highlighted the pressing need for young people, particularly young women, to be engaged in the implementation of the African Continental Free Trade Area (AfCFTA).
 While the AfCFTA offers significant economic opportunities, it also presents potential risks, including trafficking and exploitation of young women.
 Speakers emphasized the importance of engaging youth and women as critical actors in driving economic development in Africa, and ensuring that the AfCFTA is implemented in a manner that is equitable and sustainable.
-To address concerns about the potential threats posed AfCFTA.
-Nyaradzayi the Dr. by Gumbonzvanda, Executive Director of Rozaria Memorial Trust, called for measures to protect the human rights of women and girls, including monitoring the Special by Rapporteurs of Human Rights and the Office of the Special Envoy for Women, Peace and Security.
-She also suggested developing an for scorecard monitoring and annual reporting on how women and youth will hold stakeholders accountable.
-The speakers also emphasized the critical role of youth and women in peace-building and economic development.
+To address concerns about the potential threats posed by the AfCFTA, Dr. Nyaradzayi Gumbonzvanda, Executive Director of Rozaria Memorial Trust, called for measures to protect the human rights of women and girls, including monitoring by the Special Rapporteurs of Human Rights and the Office of the Special Envoy for Women, Peace and Security.
+She also suggested developing an annual scorecard for monitoring and reporting on how women and youth will hold stakeholders accountable.